-Louise Rogan, originally from Manchester U.K, is a mezzo-soprano praised for a voice of "crystalline purity and palpable enthusiasm" paired with "phenomenal acting" (Daily Camera).
+Louise Rogan is a mezzo-soprano from Manchester, U.K praised for a voice of "crystalline purity and palpable enthusiasm" paired with "phenomenal acting" (Daily Camera).
 In 2017, she enjoyed her debut performance with the Chicago Sinfonietta at Chicago Symphony Center, a return to her alma mater for a recital with renowned coach and mentor Scott Gilmore and her debut with Central City Opera as a Bonfils-Stanton Foundation Apprentice Artist.

 During her summer with Central City Opera, Louise performed the roles of Mary (Cabildo) and The Angel (The Burning Fiery Furnace) as well as performing in recital with Michael Baitzer as part of Central City Opera's Lunch and a Song series.
 She was also the recipient of the Lew Cady Memorial Award.